Zephyr709/MUN/comp-2001/Assignment3/readme.md

 - A withdraw function that withdraws money according to the user's request.
 In this function, check if this withdrawal is allowed according to the available balance for each time.
 Apply a service fee for each time a withdrawal is made.
 Update the balance.

 #### Create a Bank class to maintain the accounts, which has members bankName and an ArrayList accounts that store checking and saving accounts.
-The Bank class should have the following member functions:
+The Bank class should have the following member functions

 - Bank(): the default constructor that creates a new empty account list (using ArrayList).